jafaryor/algorithms-and-data-structures/src/string/readme.md

 We consider two fundamental different approaches to string sorting:
 1. The first approach examines the characters in the keys in a right-to-left order.
 Such methods are generally referred to as __least-significant-digit__ (__LSD__) string sorts.

-    Use of the term _digit_ instead of character traces back to the application of the same basic meth-od to numbers of various types.
+    Use of the term _digit_ instead of character traces back to the application of the same basic method to numbers of various types.
 Thinking of a string as a base-256 number, considering characters  from  right  to  left  amounts  to  considering  first  the  least  significant  digits.

     This approach is the method of choice for string-sorting applications where all the keys are the same length.